 Which mushrooms should I use?
 I like using chestnut (crimini) mushrooms, but you can also use white button mushrooms or mix things up a bit and add some shiitake mushrooms (with the stalk removed).
 Don’t slice the mushrooms too thinly – if the are small then just cut them in half.

 The creamy element – traditional Stroganoff is made with sour cream or creme fraiche so it is easy to convert this to a slimming recipe.
-You can use reduced fat sour cream which is 7 ½ syns for the whole dish (less than 3 per serving).
-Alternatively you can use fat-free quark or yoghurt which is totally free.
-I think the velvety touch that sour cream adds is worth the handful of syns!
+You can use use fat-free quark or yoghurt which is totally free.
+Alternatively use reduced-fat sour cream for a slightly more indulgent version.
 Whichever dairy option you go with, allow it to come to room temperature first to avoid it splitting when it hits the hot pan.

 This is such an easy recipe, it’s hard to get it wrong.
 The one tip I have is to quickly sear the beef first, allowing it to brown in a hot pan for about half a minute.